anshika-kashyap/anshika-kashyap/README.md

+# Note

+Available For Freelance!
+I am a self-taught Brand Identity Designer.
+If you are open to fresh perspectives and honest efforts, I would love to contribute through my visuals.

 # About Me

 I am a Brand Identity Designer, a Certified Data Analyst and a Final Year College Student, pursuing Bachelor Of Commerce.
 I enjoy working with data but my real interest lies in design.